Italian Greyhound Temperament & Personality Guide

 The Italian Greyhound is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
 Prospective Italian Greyhound owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Family Compatibility